MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/06-design-report-in-power-bi-desktop.md

 **The estimated time to complete the lab is 45 minutes.**

-In this lab you will create a three-page report.
-You will then publish it to Power BI, whereupon you will open and interact with the report.
+In this lab, you'll create a three-page report.
+You'll then publish it to Power BI, whereupon you'll open and interact with the report.

 In this lab you learn how to:

 - Design a report
 - Configure visual fields and format properties

 ### **Lab story**